readyready15728/misc/emacs-notes.md

 * Case-insensitive search appears to be the default.
 * `<Esc> <Esc> <Esc>` gets out of a recursive editing level.
 * `F10` opens the menu in terminal Emacs.
+* `C-M-i` does symbol completion in Emacs Lisp buffers.